StanleyNdunwere/flutterwave_repo/README.md

 # Modifying The .env on The Express JS Application

 The .env file can be found at the root of the express application and contains some predefined values necessary for the express application to work as intended.
+Including the .env file in a public repository was a deliberate decision.
+All the information contained therein belong to test environments that have to ties with any live or critical infrastructure and will be rendered redundant upon conclusion of this project.

 # Setting Up NGROK for Handling Callback and Redirects From Flutterwave Payments API